The place where celebrities & corporations come to learn how to ride a motorcycle.

 -----------------------------------------------------------------------------------------------------------------------

-The course also contains a Knowledge Test (30 multiple choice questions, which is different than the NJ MVC motorcycle written test) and the NJ MVC Motorcycle Road Test.
+The course also contains a Knowledge Test (25 multiple choice questions, which is different than the NJ MVC motorcycle written test) and the NJ MVC Motorcycle Road Test.

-So you can get your motorcycle license/ endorsement with us in 20 hours without having to go to the NJ MVC to get a motorcycle permit, without having to take the NJ MVC motorcycle written test, and without having to go to the NJ MVC to take the NJ MVC road test.
+So you can get your motorcycle license/endorsement with us in 16 hours without having to go to the NJ MVC to get a motorcycle permit, without having to take the NJ MVC motorcycle written test, and without having to go to the NJ MVC to take the NJ MVC road test.
 You do it all with us.
-It's that simple.(You only have to go to the NJ MVC after successfully completing the course to get the motorcycle endorsement put on your NJ Driver License).
+It's that simple.
 You don't even need to have your own motorcycle to get your motorcycle license/endorsement.
 We provide the training motorcycles.
 (See below to find out which motorcycles we use for the training).

-If you have an out-of-State Driver License or an International Driver License, you will not qualify for the motorcycle license waiver unless your State reciprocates the MSF BRC1 completion card or you move to NJ within 180 days after completing the BRC1 and get a NJ Driver License.
+If you have an out-of-State Driver License or an International Driver License, you will not qualify for the motorcycle License Waiver unless your State reciprocates the MSF BRC1 completion card or you move to NJ within 180 days after completing the BRC1 and get a NJ Driver License.
 (If you have an out-of-State Driver License, check with your State DMV to see if they will accept the MSF BRC1 completion card if you successfully complete the MSF BRC1 in another State.
 Some States will and some States won't.
 NY doesn't accept the MSF BRC1 completion card).

 THE BRC1 IS MANDATORY IF YOU ARE UNDER AGE 18